jwgravesfl/jwgid/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 # ForHire
   Full Stack Front End Emphasis ReactJS ecosystem developer.
 Ideally I would like to play with React all day.
-I have spent the last year plus treating React and friensd as a video game.
-Doinig my best to consistently level up.
-I have enjoyed almost every tutorial on the innernet.
+I have spent the couple of years treating React and friends as a video game doing my best to consistently level up.
+I have enjoyed almost every tutorial on the internet.
 From Lynda.com and Dan Abramov to them boys on youtube, Brad, Jesse and Keith, if you know of a great tutorial or concept, I will watch it.
 I also love a good article or docs.

 # J. Graves
 ### jwgravesfl@gmail.com